telerik/ajax-docs/controls/ajax/client-side-programming/how-to/pass-more-than-one-argument.md

 ---
 title: Pass More than one Argument
-page_title: Pass More than one Argument | UI for ASP.NET AJAX Documentation
+page_title: Pass More than one Argument | RadAjax for ASP.NET AJAX Documentation
 description: Pass More than one Argument
 slug: ajax/client-side-programming/how-to/pass-more-than-one-argument
 tags: pass,more,than,one,argument